Multidimensional cost geometry: Geometry of General Multidimensional Cost

 we obtain

-Hence, under the restrictions $R\neq 1$ and $\alpha_i\neq0$ for all $i$, the Hessian $\nabla_x^2J$ is singular if and only if This shows that the degeneracy occurs on a hypersurface in $(\mathbb{R}_{>0})^n$.
-We summarize the above consideration.
+Hence, under the restrictions $R\neq 1$ and $\alpha_i\neq0$ for all $i$, the Hessian $\nabla_x^2J$ is singular if and only if This shows that the degeneracy occurs on a hypersurface in {$(\mathbb{R}^{+})^n$.} We summarize the above consideration {in the next Proposition.}

-\begin{proposition} Let $R(x)=\prod_{k=1}^n x_k^{\alpha_k}$ and assume $R\neq1$ and $\alpha_i\neq0$ for all $i$.
+\begin{Proposition} Let $R(x)=\prod_{k=1}^n x_k^{\alpha_k}$, and assume $R\neq1$ and $\alpha_i\neq0$ for all $i$.
 Then the Hessian $\nabla_x^2J$ is invertible except on the locus

-where $A=-\frac12(R-R^{-1})D$, $\beta=\frac12(R+R^{-1})$, $u_i=\alpha_i/x_i$, and $D=\mathrm{diag}(\alpha_i/x_i^2)$. \end{proposition} A direct computation gives
+where $A=-\frac12(R-R^{-1})D$, $\beta=\frac12(R+R^{-1})$, $u_i=\alpha_i/x_i$, and $D=\mathrm{diag}(\alpha_i/x_i^2)$. \end{Proposition} A direct computation gives

-where $S$ is defined by \eqref{loge}.
-Hence the singular locus is determined by
+where ${S(t)}$ is defined by \eqref{loge}.
+Hence, the singular locus is determined by

 which has solutions if and only if